“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 Uniswap

 Uniswap is a leading decentralized exchange (DEX) where you can trade tokens directly with others.
-Here, you do not need to rely on a centralized entity.
-It minimizes fees, puts you in full control of your assets.
+Now running on V4 architecture, it introduces “Hooks” that drastically reduce gas costs.
+Here, you do not need to rely on a centralised entity.
+It minimises fees, puts you in full control of your assets.

 Polymath